EmilHvitfeldt/smltar/docs/08_dl_dnn.md

 )
 ```

 In many ways, this model architecture is not that different than the model we used in section \@ref(firstdlclassification).
-The main difference here is the _preprocessing_; the shape and information of the data from `kick_bow_prep` are different than what we saw before since the matrix elements represent counts (something that Keras can handle directly) and not indicators for words in the vocabulary.
+The main difference here is the \index{preprocessing}*preprocessing*; the shape and information of the data from `kick_bow_prep` are different than what we saw before since the matrix elements represent counts (something that Keras can handle directly) and not indicators for words in the vocabulary.
 Keras handles the indicators with `layer_embedding()`, by mapping them through an embedding layer.

 The fitting procedure remains unchanged.